PiyushMittl/java-TipsandTricks/readme.md

 If you remember that spaces sort before characters and that uppercase letters sort before lowercase characters, you should be good to go for the exam.
  **ref:- book *book: Kathy Sierra, pg.
 595***

+52.
+can we use Collections.sort() on HashSet,HashMap ??